Psalm 50: Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the tenth day of the month.

 Musical settings

-In a Scottish Psalter of 1650, Psalm 50 was paraphrased rhymed in English as "The mighty God, the Lord, Hath spoken unto all".
+In a Scottish Psalter of 1650, Psalm 50 was paraphrased rhymed in English as "The mighty God, the Lord, Hath spoken, and did call".
 The 1863 hymn "For the Beauty of the Earth" by Folliott Sandford Pierpoint issues verse 14.

 Heinrich Schütz set Psalm 50 in a rhymed version in the Becker Psalter, as "Gott unser Herr, mächtig durchs Wort", SWV 147.
 The last verse is used in German in the opening chorus of Bach's cantata Wer Dank opfert, der preiset mich, BWV 17, composed in 1726.

 F. Melius Christiansen created a famous choral arrangement of Psalm 50 in 1922.
 This setting was dedicated to the St. Olaf Choir for the 10th anniversary of the choir's formation.